DSV8/FEUP-PFL/README.md

     initial_state(9, [Board, Player, 0]).
 ```

-Once the GameState is initialized, the board is displayed through the predicate print_board/1 (with the help of a few other auwiliar predicates) in each iteration of the game cycle.
+<div align="left"><font size="3">Once the GameState is initialized, the board is displayed through the predicate print_board/1 (with the help of a few other auwiliar predicates) in each iteration of the game cycle.</font></div>

 ```prolog
 % print_board(+Board)